 St. Mary’s City, MD

-April 23 - April 25Pride of Baltimore II arrived on the afternoon of Friday, April 23 and docked at the Maryland Dove dock.
+April 23 - April 25Pride II arrived on the afternoon of Friday, April 23 and docked at the Maryland Dove dock.
 Due to COVID protocols, there were no deck tours or day sails.
 The public viewed Pride II Friday, Saturday, and Sunday as access to the dock and waterfront area was free of charge for the weekend.

 An educational shoreside display was set-up near the ship and virtual and onsite programs were offered, including: "Coffee with the Captain," featuring local author Michael Kent; Chesapeake Independent Blues living history demonstrations; the "Gentleman or Traitor?" playlet, an interactive 10-minute play based on historical events and set in the summer of 1814 during the War of 1812; and an in-person presentation of "Mulatto: The Black History of Calvert County."